 The Puget Sound Bird Observatory welcomes suggestions for local bird studies.

 Bander Training Program: PSBO offers a tiered training program to guide interested volunteers from novice to experienced bander.

 How to correctly run a Breeding Bird Survey (BBS): PSBO’s Don Norman teaches participants how to correctly run a BBS by increasing their skills ID’ing breeding bird calls and songs.

 Visit our training page for information and schedules.

 We lead a twice-annual field-trip to monitor migrating seabirds, and many of our members help with a number of surveys led by other groups.

+Looking for a speaker?
 PSBO Board Members frequently give talks at local bird fests, neighborhood garden tours, and interested organizations.

-Puget Sound Bird Fest
+About Puget Sound Bird Observatory

 The Puget Sound Bird Observatory is an organization dedicated to studying and informing the public about Washington’s birds.
 A group of bird-banders hatched the idea during long volunteer hours banding birds at monitoring sites.
 Our vision grew to encompass an organization that identifies gaps in our knowledge about local birds, mobilizes and trains people to collect data to address the gaps, and provides the results both to the general public and to land managers.

 We envision an organization that can bridge the space between the resource management and monitoring efforts of the state government, the research efforts of our academic institutions, the public outreach of our Audubon Societies, and a motivated birding public.
 This concept evolved into our motto: